 The use of the word "created" here is different than what is normally meant by scientists.
 In chemical reactions, different atoms or combinations of atoms are said to be produced or created when a reaction takes place.
 For example, in the Earth section of the planets chapter, I said that oxygen was produced in the photosynthesis process of plants.
 That oxygen then goes into the air and you breathe it in.
 To be more correct I should have said that the oxygen atoms were moved or broken off from one set of compounds [carbon dioxide (CO2) and water (H2O)] to form a molecule of two oxygen atoms bound together (O2) and a molecule of carbohydrate made of carbon atoms, hydrogen atoms, and oxygen atoms (C6H12O6).
 Each atom is rearranged or re-used.
 It was much simpler to say that oxygen was "created" as a by-product of the photosynthesis process.
 I hope you did not mind.
 In defense I want you to know that practically everyone, except for the astronomer researching stellar evolution, uses this loose meaning of "creation" .

 However, now that you know about stellar nucleosynthesis, I need to be more careful about what is being created from scratch and what is being re-used.
 Except for the hydrogen and most of the helium atoms, all of the materials around you, in the food you eat and drink, in the air you breathe, in your muscles and bones, in the paper and ink or toner of this book (or computer screen you are reading), everything (!) are made of atoms that were created in the stars.
 Those atoms are rearranged to produce the vast variety of things around and in you.
-In the cores of stars and in supernova explosions, new atoms are manufactured from nuclear fusion reactions.
+In the cores of stars, in supernova explosions, and merging neutron stars, new atoms are manufactured from nuclear fusion reactions.
 You will find out where the hydrogen and most of the helium atoms came from in the cosmology chapter.

 Go back to previous section -- Go to next section